xamarin/binding-tools-for-swift/README.md

           --version              print version information.
       -h, -?, --help             prints this message

 If you run this on its own, you will likely run into the error `Unable to find the custom swift compiler.
-Try using --swift-bin-path.` This is because the tool `tom-swifty` needs a separate tool, the reflector, which can reflect on the types in a swift module.
-This is the custom swift compiler.
-It also needs access to the associated swift libraries.
+Try using --swift-bin-path.` This is because the tool `tom-swifty` needs a separate tool, the reflector, which can reflect on the types in a Swift module.
+This is the custom Swift compiler.
+It also needs access to the associated Swift libraries.

-When you make binding-tools-for-swift, the build will bring down a copy of the built swift reflector in the directory `/path/to/binding-tools-for-swift/SwiftToolchain-v3-GITHASH` where `GITHASH` is a git hash.
+When you make binding-tools-for-swift, the build will bring down a copy of the built Swift reflector in the directory `/path/to/binding-tools-for-swift/SwiftToolchain-v3-GITHASH` where `GITHASH` is a git hash.
 The bin and lib paths are:

     /path/to/binding-tools-for-swift/SwiftToolchain-v3/GITHASH/build/Ninja-ReleaseAssert/swift-macosx-x86_64/bin
     /path/to/binding-tools-for-swift/SwiftToolchain-v3/GITHASH/build/Ninja-ReleaseAssert/swift-macosx-x86_64/lib

-Since the binding tools need to compile swift wrappers that use some runtime glue, it needs a reference
+Since the binding tools need to compile Swift wrappers that use some runtime glue, it needs a reference

 A typical set of commands to generate bindings is:

-    mono /path/to/tom-swift.exe --swift-bin-path SWIFT_BIN_PATH --swift-lib-path SWIFT_LIB_PATH -o /path/to/output_directory -C /path/to/YOURLIBRARY.framework -C /path/to/binding-tools-for-swift/swiftglue/bin/Debug/PLATFORM/XamGlue.framework -module-name YOURLIBRARY
+    mono /path/to/tom-swifty.exe --swift-bin-path SWIFT_BIN_PATH --swift-lib-path SWIFT_LIB_PATH -o /path/to/output_directory -C /path/to/YOURLIBRARY.framework -C /path/to/binding-tools-for-swift/swiftglue/bin/Debug/PLATFORM/XamGlue.framework -module-name YOURLIBRARY

-In this example `SWIFT_BIN_PATH` and `SWIFT_LIB_PATH` are paths to the swift reflector build (see above). `YOULIBRARY` is the name of the library you’re trying to bind. `PLATFORM` is one of `appletv`, `iphone`, `mac`, or `watch`.
+In this example `SWIFT_BIN_PATH` and `SWIFT_LIB_PATH` are paths to the Swift reflector build (see above). `YOULIBRARY` is the name of the library you’re trying to bind. `PLATFORM` is one of `appletv`, `iphone`, `mac`, or `watch`.

-if you add the argument `--retain-swift-wrappers`, the binding tools will leave a directory that contains the source to the swift wrappers written during the compilation.
+If you add the argument `--retain-swift-wrappers`, the binding tools will leave a directory that contains the source to the Swift wrappers written during the compilation.
 If you add the argument `--retain-xml-reflection`, the binding tools will leaves a directory that contains output of the reflector in XML format.

 The binding tools need the following to operate:

 - the location of the custom compiler and its libraries
-- the location of the swift runtime glue framework for the platform you’re targeting
+- the location of the Swift runtime glue framework for the platform you’re targeting
 - the location of your framework
 - the name of your framework